TrueCloudLab/frostfs-rest-gw/README.md

 ## Execution

-REST gateway itself is not a NeoFS node, so to access NeoFS it uses node's gRPC interface and you need to provide some node that it will connect to.
-This can be done either via `-p` parameter or via `REST_GW_POOL_PEERS_<N>_ADDRESS` and `REST_GW_POOL_PEERS_<N>_WEIGHT` environment variables (the gate supports multiple NeoFS nodes with weighted load balancing).
+REST gateway itself is not a FrostFS node, so to access FrostFS it uses node's gRPC interface and you need to provide some node that it will connect to.
+This can be done either via `-p` parameter or via `REST_GW_POOL_PEERS_<N>_ADDRESS` and `REST_GW_POOL_PEERS_<N>_WEIGHT` environment variables (the gate supports multiple FrostFS nodes with weighted load balancing).

-If you're launching REST gateway in bundle with [neofs-dev-env](https://github.com/nspcc-dev/neofs-dev-env), you can get an IP address of the node in output of `make hosts` command (with s0*.neofs.devenv name).
+If you're launching REST gateway in bundle with [frostfs-dev-env](https://github.com/TrueCloudLab/frostfs-dev-env), you can get an IP address of the node in output of `make hosts` command (with s0*.neofs.devenv name).